Berkey Fluoride Filter (PF-2) FAQ

-The length of each PF-2 Fluoride Filter is 6" with a diameter of 2.5".
-When the elements are attached to the stems of the Black Berkey Filters, in the system, the Fluoride element extends down into the lower chamber approximately 7.5".
-The threaded hole side of the Berkey PF-2 Elements that attaches to the Black Berkey® Purification Elements is 11mm.
+Each white cylindrical Fluoride Filter is six inches long and of 2.5 inches wide.
+When attached to the stems of the Black Berkey Filters the Fluoride Filters hang down into the lower chamber approximately 7.5 inches.
+The threaded hole side of the Berkey PF-2 Elements that attaches to the Black Berkey® Elements is 11mm.

-The elements can be adjusted by either turning them more revolutions or less.
-If the elements are screwed on too tight, the screen within the post filter can become damaged.
-This will not negatively affect the performance of the element.
-The only purpose for the screen is to keep the media within the element during shipment.
-Secondly, a “lock” condition can occur, where upon the water coming through the element and post filter will stop flowing into the bottom chamber once the water level reaches the bottom of the post filter.
-To solve the lock condition, the post filter needs to be loosened slightly so that enough water can escape to prevent pressure from building up within the post filter element(s).
-In other words a small amount of “burping” (spill) is necessary for the elements to perform properly.
-To obtain optimum flow without a lock condition and to not have excessive water seepage, you can adjust the post filters a bit each way, to reach a proper balance.
-Again, the number of turns is a guide.
-If it appears that too much water is seeping between the threads, the post filter can be tightened a bit more, using care to not overt-tighten.
-If the system air locks, then the element(s) should be unscrewed a bit.
+The filters can be adjusted by either turning them more revolutions or less.
+To fix this, the fluoride filter needs to be loosened slightly so that enough water can escape to prevent pressure from building up within the post filter element(s).
+In other words a small amount of “burping” (spill) is necessary for the filters to perform properly.
+To obtain optimum flow without a lock condition and to not have excessive water leaking, adjust the tightness/looseness of the filters.
+The number of rotations is a guide.
+If it appears that too much water is seeping between the threads tighten it a bit more (careful not to over-tighten and damaging the interior screen).
+If the system air locks, then try loosening the filters by unscrewing slightly.

 No, they do not replace the black filters.